 However, Google's blacklisting also has a strongly arbitrary character.
 File-sharing sites such as The Pirate Bay, isoHunt, 4Shared, and others have been blacklisted because ... well, Google just doesn't like file-sharing?
 According to the Geeky-Gadgets website (24 November 2011), "It's thought that Google has implemented the new changes to stay on the right side of major movie houses and music studios."

 The blacklist also seems to have a political bias as well.
 In a 30 November 2010 story, Infowars.com reported ominously that "In a damning new lurch towards web censorship, Google’s news aggregator has blacklisted Prison Planet and Infowars despite the fact that both websites are internationally known and now attract more traffic than many mainstream media websites, while Google-owned You Tube has frozen the Alex Jones Channel based on a spurious complaint about showing Wikileaks footage that has been carried on hundreds of other You Tube channels for months."

-NOTE: Since the original publication of this article, additional information on some the websites mentioned above has emerged.
-It appears that some of these sites can now be found in some types of Google searches.
+NOTE: Since the original publication of this article, additional information suggests that that some of these sites can now be found in some types of Google searches.
 First, Google apparently modified its blacklist to filter certain “piracy-related” terms only from its Autocomplete and Instant services.
 In addition, anti-censorship activists have developed software, including plug-ins for popular browsers such as Mozilla Firefox, that essentially thwart Google's blacklisting efforts.
 For more information, see:

 Google Now Censors The Pirate Bay, isoHunt, 4Shared and More